 Miss Marcy has been recognized as an accomplished soloist and collaborator throughout the greater Boston area.
-She has built a reputation as a skilled musician and as such has cultivated a diverse repertoire consisting of Oratorio, Opera, Early, and New Music.
+Praised for her “pristine brilliance and natural musicality,” she has built a reputation as a skilled musician and as such has cultivated a diverse repertoire consisting of Oratorio, Opera, Early, and New Music.

-This season Miss Marcy will be performing Carmina Burana with the Seaglass Chorale, and Haydn’s Lord Nelson Mass with Hancock United Church of Christ.
-She will also premier a song cycle written for her by Boston composer David Owens.
+This season Miss Marcy will be performing Carmina Burana with the Seaglass Chorale, Haydn’s Lord Nelson Mass with Hancock United Church of Christ, and Hasse’s oratorio St. Peter and Mary Magdalene with the Harvard Early Music Society.
+She also premiered a song cycle written for her by Boston composer David Owens.

 Last season saw Miss Marcy as soloist in Mozart’s Solemn Vespers of Confession and Schubert’s Magnificat with the South Shore Choral Arts Society, in Poulenc’s Gloria at the New England Conservatory, in Durante’s Magnificat and excerpts of Handel’s Messiah with the Cape Cod Chorale, and in Charpentier’s Te Deum with Hancock Church in Lexington, MA.
 During the 2016-17 season she performed as soloist in Mozart's Requiem with the Jameson Singers and the South Shore Choral Arts Society, in Orff’s Carmina Burana with the Arlington Belmont Chorale and Masterworks Chorale Summer Sings, and in Vivaldi’s Gloria and Magnificat with the Cape Cod Chorale.
 In past seasons she was soloist in Mozart’s Solemn Vespers of Confession with the Rhode Island Civic Orchestra and Chorale, and Faure's Requiem with the Longy School of Music.